Jason Tramm

-His performance repertoire, featuring compositions by Bernstein, Vaughan Williams, and Saygun, received standing ovation, prompting plans for two annual performances at Carnegie Hall.
+His performance repertoire, Included compositions by Bernstein, Vaughan Williams, and Saygun.
+Following the performance, additional appearances at Carnegie Hall were planned.

-Previously, he served as the artistic director of the New Jersey State Opera from 2008 to 2012, collaborating with opera voices such as Samuel Ramey, Vladimir Galouzine, and Angela Brown.
+Previously, he served as the artistic director of the New Jersey State Opera from 2008 to 2012, where he collaborated with performers including Samuel Ramey, Vladimir Galouzine, and Angela Brown.

-His work with the opera garnered regional Emmy Award recognition for the 2009 HDTV broadcast of "Verdi Requiem: Live from Ocean Grove" on PBS affiliate NJN.
+His work with the opera was recognized for the regional Emmy Award for the 2009 HDTV broadcast of "Verdi Requiem: Live from Ocean Grove" which aired on PBS affiliate NJN.

 Early life and music education

 Tramm was born on December 29, 1974, to Joan Anne Tramm (née Weininger) and John Carl Tramm in Nanuet, New York.
-His passion for music manifested at a young age when he sang as a soprano soloist at Saint Thomas Church in West Nyack, NY.
-Tramm's musical training encompassed various instruments, including voice, piano, and viola.
+As a child, he sang as a soprano soloist at Saint Thomas Church in West Nyack, NY.
+He studied voice, piano, and viola.

-He pursued his formal music education at the Crane School and the Hartt School, earning degrees in music.
-Tramm furthered his studies in conducting, obtaining a doctoral degree from Rutgers University, where he was honored with the Presidential Fellowship.
+He attended the Crane School and the Hartt School, where he earned degrees in music.
+He later earned a doctoral degree in conducting from Rutgers University, and received the Presidential Fellowship.

 Music career

-Tramm's career extends to opera, symphonies, and choral masterworks, with performances taking place in Albania, Italy, Romania, Hungary and across the United States.
+Tramm has conducted opera, symphonies, and choral performances in Albania, Italy, Romania, Hungary and across the United States.

-During the summer months since 2008, Tramm has held the position of Director of Music in Residence at the Ocean Grove Camp Meeting Association, he oversees choral, orchestral, and oratorio performances at the historic Great Auditorium (Ocean Grove, NJ), including the renowned Ocean Grove Choir Festival.
-He has also frequently conducted on the Summer Stars Classical Music Series, where he has collaborated with Gordon Turk, Organist.
-Tramm has appeared on two National Public Radio broadcasts with organist Gordon Turk and a large orchestra.
+Since 2008, during the summer season, Tramm has served Director of Music in Residence at the Ocean Grove Camp Meeting Association, in Ocean Grove, NJ.In that role, he directs choral, orchestral, and oratorio performances at the Great Auditorium, including the Ocean Grove Choir Festival.
+He has conducted performances as part of Summer Stars Classical Music Series alongside against organist Gordon Turk.
+Tramm and Turk also appeared together on two National Public Radio broadcasts featuring orchestra performances.

-Tramm has directed Coro Lirico, the 60-voice amateur chorus based in Morris County, for four years.
+Tramm served as director of Coro Lirico, an amateur chorus based in Morris County, for four years.

-He curated a program at Seton Hall University to pay homage to his mentor, the late Alfredo Silipigni, a renowned conductor who had previously graced the Seton Hall stage.
-The event featured a new generation of opera talents participating in the Grand Finals Concert of the Alfredo Silipigni International Vocal Competition at the Jubilee Auditorium.